CISSP-Study-Resources

 • Computer Fraud and Abuse Act (CFAA) (as amended) - protects computers used by the government or in interstate commerce from a variety of abuses

-• Electronic Communications Privacy Act (ECPA) - passed in 1986 to expand and revise federal wiretapping and electronic eavesdropping provisions, making it a crime to intercept or procure electronic communications, and includes important provisions that protect a person’s wire and electronic communications from being intercepted by another private individual
+• Electronic Communications Privacy Act (ECPA) - in short, makes it a crime to invade the electronic privacy of an individual; passed in 1986 to expand and revise federal wiretapping and electronic eavesdropping provisions, making it a crime to intercept or procure electronic communications, and includes important provisions that protect a person’s wire and electronic communications from being intercepted by another private individual

 • 1.4.2 Privacy requirements